awslabs/ec2-spot-workshops/content/040_karpenter/multiple_architectures.md

 kubectl scale deployment inflate-arm64 --replicas 2
 ```

-The same process for instance selection applies in this case, but we should expect a selection of an ARM64 instance in this case.
-Let's confirm what did the logs of Karpenter show.
+The same process for instance selection applies in this case, but note in this case the deployment had a node selector to a well-known label set up.

+{{% notice info %}}
+Karpenter does support the nodeSelector well-known label `node.kubernetes.io/instance-type`.
+This means you could set the instance type selected for the pod to a specific type, for example for the Graviton ARM64, we could select  **m6g.xlarge** instances type.
+{{% /notice %}}

+So in this case we should expect just one instance being considered.
 You can check Karpenter logs by running:

 ```
 kubectl logs -f deployment/karpenter-controller -n karpenter